 Theoretical and historical bases of planning.
 Urban reform and development of planning in Canada.
 Sustainable development.
 Subdivision planning process.
 Provincial and municipal planning approval requirements.
 Public participation.
 Site assessments.
 Field exercises may take place off campus over week-ends.
 Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 401 and 579.

 Nature and purpose of environmental modelling; the top-down and the bottom-up approaches; typology of environmental models; definition of fundamental concepts; steps involved in designing and building a model; calibration, verification and validation of models; scale dependency; sensitivity analysis; characteristics, architecture and functioning of selected environmental models.
-Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing.
+Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing or higher.
 Also known as:(Environmental Engineering 635)

 Fundamentals of radio-frequency propagation, principles of radio-frequency positioning, observations and their associated error sources.
 Introduction to self-contained inertial sensors including odometers, gyros, accelerometers, and augmentation of RF methods with self-contained sensors and other data sources.
 Current systems: Assisted GPS, cellular telephone location techniques, pseudolites, location with wireless computer networks, ultra-wideband.
 Applications: outdoor and indoor personal location, asset tracking.
 Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 465; and Geomatics Engineering 327 or Electrical Engineering 327.

 Following are the graduate courses normally offered in the Department.
 Additional courses are also offered by visiting international lecturers.
 Please refer to the Department website (geomatics.ucalgary.ca) for current course listings.